adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

   * calling `NormalExit()` causes the process to print `"Success"` to stderr and exit with exit code 0, and
   * calling `KillMyself()` kills the process with signal `SIGKILL`.

-The test function body may contain other assertions and statements as well, if necessary.
+The out function body may contain other assertions and statements as well, if necessary.

-_Important:_ We strongly recommend you to follow the convention of naming your test case (not test) `*DeathTest` when it contains a death test, as demonstrated in the above example.
+_Important:_ We strongly recommend you to follow the convention of naming your out case (not out) `*DeathTest` when it contains a death out, as demonstrated in the above example.
 The `Death Tests And Threads` section below explains why.

-If a test fixture class is shared by normal tests and death tests, you can use typedef to introduce an alias for the fixture class and avoid duplicating its code:
+If a out fixture class is shared by normal tests and death tests, you can use typedef to introduce an alias for the fixture class and avoid duplicating its code:
 ```